Climate Jargon

 Independent system operator (ISO): Runs a regional electricity grid separate from power companies

-Indirect emissions: Greenhouse gases released by all suppliers and product users; Scope 2 plus Scope 3 emissions
+Indirect emissions: Climate pollution released by all suppliers and product users of a company, same as Scope 2 plus Scope 3 emissions

-Industrial revolution: When machines powered by fossil fuels started replacing other energy sources, starting in the 1800s
+Industrial revolution: When machines powered by coal, oil, and natural gas replaced other energy sources, starting about 1850

-Inflation Reduction Act (IRA): Law creating tax credits and other support for electric vehicles, home energy upgrades, renewable energy, and other climate actions
+Inflation Reduction Act (IRA): Law creating tax credits and other support for electric vehicles, home energy upgrades, clean energy, and other climate actions

-Infrared (IR): Heat transmitted by an object without contact, like the Sun
+Infrared (IR): Heat transmitted without contact, like the Sun warming your skin

 Intergovernmental Panel on Climate Change (IPCC): United Nations body that produces reports on the science of climate change and its effects

-Invasive species: Plants and animals that are not native to an area and spread fast, replacing native plants and animals
+Invasive species: Foreign plants and animals that spread fast, replacing native plants and animals

 Investor-owned utility (IOU): Private company that supplies electricity, natural gas, or both